timothypratley/justice/README.md

 Where the bridging variables P, G, and E don't need to be written as they are implied.

-Justice is a Lisp flavoured implementation of this syntax fix for DataScript, providing concise queries and rules.
+Justice is an implementation of this syntax fix for DataScript.

-A functional entity style of interacting with data is more akin to navigating than querying.
+DataScript and Datomic provide a powerful entity abstraction.
+Justice offers a concise mechanism for constructing queries that return entities, and helpers to observe change that affects those entities.
 Abstracting query as navigation removes a tedious layer of incidental complexity;
-the maintenance of queries and reshaping required to make use of them.
+the maintenance of queries and transformations.

 ## Usage